benchopt/benchopt/doc/tutorials/tutorial_understanding_building_benchmark.rst

 Let's start by installing the benchopt package.
 It is a python package, so we are assuming that you are starting this tutorial with a functioning python installation.
-It is recommanded to run all this tutorial in a dedicated environment (such as a `virtual environment <https://docs.python.org/fr/3/library/venv.html>`_ or a conda environment)
+It is recommended to run all this tutorial in a dedicated environment (such as a `virtual environment <https://docs.python.org/fr/3/library/venv.html>`_ or a conda environment)

 ..
     , which you can create in an empty repository with the following commands in a linux terminal: